ElfoCompany/Elfo.Wardein/README.md

 Elfo.Wardein is a product developed by Elfo in order to manage Windows Services installed on a machine.

+It is able to manage the status of a Windows Service.

+It can monitor the status and restart a service if it goes down for any reason.
+This check will be performed every x seconds where x is a value configurable by the user.

-It is able to restart a Windows Service and notify a group of users if it is not able to do that after a certain number of retries.
+If it is not able to restart a service after a certain number of times, it can notify a group of users.

 It also exposes some APIs in order to start/stop/refresh Windows Services or IIS application pools.

 ## Installation